Syyyyyn/dynhost/README.md

 **Runnning a cron job**

-To ensure the DNS zone is updated frequently, running the script every 30 minutes is recommanded (for a TTL of 3600).
+To ensure the DNS zone is updated frequently, running the script every 30 minutes is recommended (for a TTL of 3600).
 Replace `/root/dynhost/dynhost.py` with the absolute path of the script.

 ```
 $ echo '*/30 * * * * root /usr/bin/python3 /root/dynhost/dynhost.py' >> /etc/crontab && service cron restart